Speak to one of our Designers.

 Claw-setting is not really suitable for a wedding ring that will be worn all the time, as claws can catch on clothing

 If you want maximum bling you might prefer pavé setting.
 The diamonds are set close together and held in place by tiny grains that are raised out of the surrounding metal.
-It can be difficult to see the individual stones because the metal between them appears almost as sparkly as the diamonds. .
+It can be difficult to make out the individual stones because the metal between them appears almost as sparkly as the diamonds.

 If you like a more subtle effect you could consider flush set or gypsy set diamonds.
 This is where the diamond is held in place by burnishing the surrounding metal over the edge of the diamond.
 The stones can be set further apart so the effect is less “glitzy”.